GicheruBenjamin/PyWork/Readme.md

 ## Working with files(filer.py)
 There are several ways to work with files.
 1st the usual way by .open & .close.
 This allows memeory leaks that why the 2nd way is much recommended.
 Using a with block for ensuring that the file is closed well.

+##  Class Composition(cl.py)
+Composition involves defining a class that includes instances of other classes as its attributes.
+This allows you to create complex objects by combining simpler objects.
+The composite class can provide methods and properties that interact with the contained instances, offering a higher level of abstraction and functionality.In the code, I have three classes: Address, Person, and Employee.
+The Employee class demonstrates composition by containing instances of the Person and Address classes as its attributes.
+The Employee class provides a higher-level abstraction by encapsulating the Person and Address instances and offering a method to retrieve employee information